Skip to content

 \[\mathcal{L}_{\text{L2U}}(\theta_u) = \alpha_V \mathcal{L}_V + \alpha_K \mathcal{L}_K + \alpha_{\text{gtc}} \mathcal{L}_{\text{gtc}} + \mathcal{L}_{\text{rec}}\]

 • \(\mathcal{L}_V\): Hinge variance loss (Eq.
-5), pushing intra-class non-causal representations apart
+5), pushing same-class non-causal representations apart.

 • \(\mathcal{L}_{\text{gtc}}\): Cross-entropy classification loss (Eq.
-7), causal representations → labels
+7), from causal representations to labels.

 • \(\mathcal{L}_{\text{rec}}\): MSE reconstruction + KL divergence (Eq.
-8), causal + non-causal → reconstructed input
+8), from both representations to original data.

-During the unlearning stage, only \(\theta_V\) is updated while \(\theta_K\) is frozen; server-side unlearning is executed via the closed-form gradient aggregation in Theorem 1.
+During the unlearning phase, only the non-causal sub-network \(\theta_V\) is updated while the causal sub-network is frozen.
+On-server unlearning is executed via the closed-form gradient aggregation from Theorem 1.

 Key Experimental Results

-Method FA ↓ RA ↑ TA ↑ MIA ↓ Comm.
-(MB) Comp.
-(FLOPs)
+Method FA ↓ RA ↑ TA ↑ MIA ↓ Comm (MB) Comp (FLOPs)

 Retrain 70.51 82.84 77.45 50.02 42.73 5.81e16